tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 It was him.

-Alice's Frankenstein.
+Alice's monster.

 He swayed like a scarecrow hung too long in the wind.
 His grin twitched upward—too high, too hungry, like a shattered portrait trying to remember how to smile.

-He looked like the painting.
-The one I touched.
+And he looked like the Ma'am's painting.
+The one I'd touched in my memory.
 The one that bled.

 I scrambled back.
 Slipped.

 He caught me—

-Snatched me up by the collar, and I dangled like a doll in a child's grip.
+Snatched me up by the collar, and I dangled like a doll in a child's grip waiting for the worst.

+But he didn't attack.

+Didn't even growl.

-He settled me into the chair with strange care, like a child putting down a favorite toy they weren’t sure still worked.
-Emergency lighting sputtered overhead, drowning the chamber in a queasy red blink.
-Shadows pulsed in rhythm with my heart.
+Just settled me into the chair with strange care, like a child putting down a favorite toy.
 The creature crouched at the far end of the steel table, motionless—almost reverent.
 Its slouching top hat veiled its face in darkness, but I saw enough.
-Tufts of fur were missing from its scalp, ears limp and twitching at its sides like wilting petals.
+Tufts of fur were missing from its scalp, ears limp and twitching at its sides.

-It had changed since Alice’s journal.
-Grown stranger.
-Meaner.

-Less Hare.

-More Hatter.

 “I know you,” I said, my voice barely a whisper.
-“You’re… Mister Neither.”

-It nodded, quick and jittery.
-“And you’re M-Mister Reyes.
-So n-n-nice to make your acquaintance.”
+“You’re—"

+"M-Mister Neither.”
+It gave a short bow.
+"P-Pleased to meet you."

+Its voice didn't sound like the snarling beast from the journal.
+Instead, it was gentle.
+Stammering.

+More Hare.

+Less Hatter.

 It reached into its coat pocket, arm vanishing deep past the elbow as ancient trinkets tumbled out—buttons, keys, scraps of burned paper.
 Too many things for any one coat to hold.

+I screwed up my face, dumbstruck.
+Just a moment ago, I was certain I was about to be torn to shreds.
 “What are you looking for?”
 I asked.

-It frowned, eyes hidden behind the brim.
+It frowned, eyes hidden behind the brim of its hat.
 “A teacup,” it murmured, like that should’ve been obvious.
 “What else?”

 With a delighted gasp, it withdrew a cracked piece of china and set it on the table between us like an offering.
 The porcelain was yellowed, rimmed with filth.

 “Right…” I said slowly, hating the way my voice shook.
 “Can I ask what you’re doing here?”

 It smiled—thin, off-kilter.
-“At first I didn’t know.
-I’d been sleeping for s-such a long time.
-Then I woke up.
-Or I should say… the typewriter did.”
+“The t-typewriter woke me up of course.”

-My eyes swiveled to the rusted behemoth resting atop the table.
+My eyes swiveled to the rusted behemoth atop the table.

+I blinked.
+"It... woke you up?"

-“It likes you, even if it hides it.
-It hasn’t hummed like that since Ali—” He suddenly clamped a hand to his mouth, wincing as if he’d nearly cursed.
-Then, more softly said, “Since *she* used it.”He touched my cheek.
-“You remind me of her, you know?
-I so adore broken little children.
-Their shattered hearts.
-Splintered minds.
-They make such lo-lovely bedtime stories.”
-The smile twitched wider.
-“I like to help them see how their stories end.”
+A frantic nod.
+“Oh yes.
+It likes you, I think.
+It hasn’t hummed like that since Ali—” Mister Neither suddenly clamped a hand to his mouth, wincing as if he’d nearly cursed.
+"Oh no. Oh no, no, no..."

 Then its expression stuttered—glitched.
-Froze.

 A tremor ran through its frame.

 Something was wrong.

 It yanked down on its tophat, hiding its button eyes.
-Light flared behind the veil of the fabric, twin glows like distant moons.
+Light flared behind the veil of the fabric, like twin searchlights.
 It started to wheeze.
 Choke.
 That whimsical, stammering cadence began to twist, deforming into something dry and mechanical.

-It gripped the brim of its hat like a drowning man clutching a rope.
+It gripped the brim of its hat, yanking it lower over its face.
 “No,” it rasped.
-“We agreed.
+“We a-agreed.
 I was to speak to him.
-You promised—”
+You p-promised—”

 Its body lurched.
 Bones cracked like gunshots.

 The spine surged beneath its suit, bulging like a worm beneath silk.
 Fabric split at the seams.
 The frame beneath it grew taller, thicker.
-Wrong.
+More wrong.

-And still the smile stayed.
+The smile stayed.

 But it wasn’t his anymore.

-“You talked to him,” snarled a voice no longer touched by stutter or warmth. “*My turn.”*
+“You already talked to him,” snarled a voice no longer touched by stutter or warmth. “*My turn.”*

 I couldn’t move.
 My heart pounded like it was trying to escape my chest.
 I recognized this.
 The split.
 The sickness. *This was what Alice had seen.*

 The Hare was gone.

-Only the Hatter remained.
+Now just the Hatter remained.

-It rose above me in a smooth, nightmarish glide, moonlight-eyes burning through the skin of its hat like searchlights.
+It rose above me in a smooth, nightmarish glide, moonlight-eyes burning through the skin of its hat.
 Its teeth were no longer bucked—they were pointed now.
 Arrowheads.
 Fangs.
 The drooping ears shot upward, rigid as knives.

 “Hello,” it said softly.
-Coldly.
 “Care for a cup of tea?”

 It set the teacup in front of me with eerie precision.
 I stared down into it, hands trembling.
 Not understanding.
+There wasn't anything inside of it.

-“It’s empty,” I croaked.
+I looked up at the Hatter, his rake-like form craning above.
+“It’s... empty,” I croaked.

-“Look again.”
+“Oh?
+Look again.”

 It grabbed a fistful of my hair and slammed my head into the table.
 Once.
 Twice.
 Again.
 The world became spinning metal and ringing noise.
 Something hot trickled down my face.